Follow these smart tips on how to pack your car this summer for safety, space, and organization.

-COMPRESS AND COLLAPSE You can save space by using compression bags (available at AAA Travel Stores, 888-386-5386) that will reduce your cargo volume by as much as 50 percent.
+COMPRESS AND COLLAPSE You can save space by using compression bags that will reduce your cargo volume by as much as 50 percent.
 Also look for collapsable crates and coolers that fold up when you're not using them.

 Photo Illustration by William Duke

-This article was first published in July 2005.
+This article was first published in July 2005 and updated in February 2019.
 Some facts may have aged gracelessly.
 Please call ahead to verify information.